wp-plugins/export-posts/readme.txt

 Tested up to: 3.0.1
 Stable Tag: 1.5.2

-Plugin for WordPress that exports text files for print publication.
+Plugin for WordPress that exports text, XML, or HTML files for print publication.

 == Description ==